On This Page:

 - All Capital Project requisitions must go through our Director of Facilities.
 Please call Ext.
 3797 if you have a request.

 - All invoices for Capital Projects should be sent to the Director of Facilities for a receiving report to be processed.
 The invoice and receiving report are forwarded to the Purchasing & Contracts Office where a payment request is issued and sent to Tennessee Board of Regents.

-- All problems with shipments or functioning of equipment should be communicated to the Director of Facilities (ext .3797) and to Director of Purchasing & Contracts (ext.3352).
+- All problems with shipments or functioning of equipment should be communicated to the Director of Facilities (ext .3797).

 - If your card is lost or stolen, please contact the Procard Administrator at (615) 230 - 3352 or call (800) 375 - 1747.

-- The single transaction limit and monthly limit is as assigned to your department by the Procard Administartor, which includes all shipping and handling charges.
+- The single transaction limit and monthly limit is as assigned to your department by the Procard Administrator, which includes all shipping and handling charges.

 - Make sure you let the vendor know that Vol State is tax exempt!